utah-cs4470-sp23/template/README.md

 and then auto-grade the current homework assignment.
 The auto-grader will roll over to the next week's assignment on Monday.

-The auto-grader works via Github Actions, which are configured in the `.github` folder.
+In general, you can feel free to rename files and move them around, but the auto-grader works via Github Actions, which are configured in the `.github` folder.
 Do not edit any file in that folder.
-(Or you will fail future assignments!)
+You will fail the assignment!
+Also do not create a folder called `grader`, that will break the autograder.

 Github actions will email you every time you push, if you fail a test.
 This will be most times you push, since "failing a test" just means